nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARC-enablingPlatforms.md

 ### Streamlined data exchange

-During project collaboration a lot of information and metadata is exchanged.
+During project collaboration a lot of information including metadata is exchanged.
 Here's an idea what your data flow could look like with the ARC:

 <div>